eklem1/Phys512_EK/Final Project/README.md

  - Q4_output_other.gif : PS from FyeldGenerator
  - Q4_output_mine.gif : homemade PS

 I do get some nice clumps of matter here, similar to how our actual universe looks.
 However they do dissolve into less defined shapes if run longer.
+Note the colorbar on these plots is for the mass of each particles (although it is hard to see for so many particles).

 ## plots